1998–99 Houston Rockets season: NBA playoffs

+Aftermath

 Pippen spent only one season with the Rockets, as he and Barkley had trouble getting along as teammates.
 Following the season, Pippen was traded to the Portland Trail Blazers, while Dickerson, Harrington, Carr and Price were all traded to the Vancouver Grizzlies, Mack and Maloney were both released to free agency, as Maloney signed as a free agent with the Chicago Bulls midway through the next season, and Eddie Johnson retired.